Chapter 4 The End of Love

 "It's done," I said, sliding into the passenger seat.
 "Officially divorced before lunch."

-Sarah's phone rang through the car's speakers.
+As we pulled away from The Plaza, Sarah's phone rang through the car's speakers.
 She glanced at the screen and quickly answered, "Hi, Grandpa."

 I turned to look out the window, trying to give her privacy while feeling the weight of my own guilt.
 Professor Steven had been more than just a teacher – he'd been a mentor, someone who'd believed in my potential.
 And how had I repaid that faith?
 By marrying Alex, his rival's student, right after graduation and becoming a full-time housewife without ever working.